ballerina-platform/module-ballerina-io/io-ballerina/Package.md

 - `io:fileWriteCsv`
 - `io:fileWriteCsvFromStream`

-Refer [this example](https://ballerina.io/swan-lake/learn/by-example/csv-io.html) to learn how to use CSV read and write APIs.
+To learn how to use CSV read and write APIs, see the [Read/Write CSV example](https://ballerina.io/swan-lake/learn/by-example/csv-io.html).

 ### JSON I/O
 The JSON I/O APIs provide the reading and writing APIs for JSON content.
 Those APIs are,
 - `io:fileReadJson`
 - `io:fileWriteJson`

-Refer [this example](https://ballerina.io/swan-lake/learn/by-example/json-io.html) to learn how to use JSON read and write APIs.
+To learn how to use JSON read and write APIs, see the [Read/Write JSON example](https://ballerina.io/swan-lake/learn/by-example/json-io.html).

 ### XML I/O
 The XML I/O APIs provide the reading and writing APIs for XML content.
 Those APIs are,
 - `io:fileReadXml`
 - `io:fileWriteXml`

-Refer [this example](https://ballerina.io/swan-lake/learn/by-example/json-io.html) to learn how to use XML read and write APIs.
+To learn how to use XML read and write APIs, see the [Read/Write XML example](https://ballerina.io/swan-lake/learn/by-example/json-io.html).